EternityForest/THUNDERWARS/README.md

 * What could have been done to make the error impossible
 * How the error could have been detected earlier

+## The BOOK OF LESSONS

+This document, which may be paper, or potentially digital as it involves long form, long term content, is used to log what tou have learned from previous successes and failures.

+It is separate from the incident log, and contains only events, both positive and negative, that you believe have taught you some lasting important lesson.

+It can contain debriefing notes from large projects, or things as simple as imternet "life hacks" you believe you will actually use.

+If paper is used, it might be best to use a separate notebook for this.

+Entries should include:

+* The time this lesson was gained
+* The specific situation that occurred, or a general description of multiple events
+* The specific mistake or success
+* Key Lesson (Principle): Distilled into a general truth — no project jargon.
+* Application (Where Else): List at least 2 other areas where this could matter.
+* What change you made, or will make based on this information.